By Steve Klosterman, Senior Data Scientist at Tala

 In machine learning, we can describe the differences between borrowers via features, which are various quantities specific to a borrower.
 We engineered features related to borrowers’ history of payment, as well as results of past phone calls and interactions with the Tala app.
 The features attempt to characterize a borrower’s willingness and capacity to repay, as well as their commitment to establishing and maintaining a relationship with Tala.
 Will the borrower listen to and learn from us, and give us the opportunity to do the same with them?

-Armed with the features and response variable described above, we were ready to build our uplift model.
+Armed with the features and modeling framework described above, we were ready to build our uplift model.
 We used an approach called the S-Learner.
 For details on this, see my previous blog post on uplift modeling.
 Once the S-Learner was built and tested, we trained a separate regression model on the training set with a target variable of uplift (the difference in predicted probabilities given treatment and no treatment), and the same features used to train the S-Learner (except for the treatment flag, which is considered a feature in the S-Learner approach).
 Using the testing set SHAP values from this regression model, we were able to gain insight into which model features had the largest impact on predictions of uplift.

 Although the feature names are anonymized here, the interpretation of the most predictive features all made sense in that the borrowers who demonstrate willingness to pay, have experience with borrowing and may want to borrow again, and are receptive to telephonic outreach, are the kinds of borrowers worth encouraging to repay via phone calls.